Voxelizer allows you to easily generate 2D and 3D paths for your CNC machine. In this tutorial we will see how the 3D milling workflow works.

 - Tool settings

-Here you can set the specifics of the milling tools that you have, starting by selecting the tooltip shape between cylindrical, spherical and v-shape.
+Here you can set the specifics of the milling tools that you have.
+Start by selecting the tooltip shape: cylindrical, spherical or v-shape.

 - Material settings